momohyusuf/startup-repo/README.md

 # Starting up

-Getting us to the enviroment! excited😊😊😊
+Getting use to the enviroment! excited😊😊😊